The Daylilie backstory

 Hello!
-We are Manuella, a recreational climber and Jenny, a 2x Olympic rower.
-We developed broader shoulders and wider lats through our sports, and as we got stronger, everyday bras became a struggle.
+I am Manuella, a recreational climber.
+I developed broader shoulders and wider lats through sports, but as I got stronger, everyday bras became a struggle.
 Bands dug in causing chafing, and back tissue overflowed in a way that felt unflattering.

 .Silhouettes, not Sizes

-We realized that everyday bras are still designed with a straight silhouette in mind, overlooking the broader shoulders of modern, active women.
-Our struggle led us to a bigger question: was this really an “athlete” problem? or was it a proportions problem?
+I realized that everyday bras are still designed with a straight silhouette in mind, overlooking the broader shoulders of modern, active women.
+My struggle led me to a bigger question: was this really an “athlete” problem? or was it a proportions problem?

 The industry centre